A Direct Evaluation of the Periods of the Weierstrass Zeta Function: Quasi-Modularity of

 \section{Quasi-Modularity of $G_{2}$}

-At this point, all that we know about the Eisenstein series $G_{2}$ is that it is holomorphic and invariant under $\tau\mapsto\tau+1$.
-We now use its relation with $\eta_{\tau}$ and the homogeneity of the latter in order to obtain its quasi-modular behavior under the action of $SL_{2}(\mathbb{Z})$.
+At this point, all we know about the Eisenstein series $G_{2}$ is that it is holomorphic and invariant under $\tau\mapsto\tau+1$.
+We now use its relation with $\eta_{\tau}$ and the homogeneity of the latter to obtain its quasi-modular behavior under the action of $SL_{2}(\mathbb{Z})$.